 Service members have a number of important rights during command investigations, and KMD provides advice and guidance during the process.
 Because command investigations can result in disciplinary action that can impact a member’s military career, including court-martial, it is important to consult with a military defense attorney early to develop an effective defense strategy.

 Other Military Investigations

-Get Advice from a Skilled Defense Attorney
+Get Advice from an experienced Military Defense Attorney